 Our second trip was to the mainland island and Titikaveka beach where we stayed was an amazing beachfront location, easy access to lagoon snorkelling and close enough to the action of Muri.
 The beach houses available for rent there offer great value, and we stayed at the Titikaveka Beach House, which had everything you needed.

 Maldives: Amazing!
 I’m sure there are hundreds of excellent resorts here, but our stay at Baros was outstanding.
-Location, beaches, food, snorkeling all were better than almost anything we’d previously experienced.
+Location, beaches, food, snorkelling all were better than almost anything we’d previously experienced.
 It stands out as one of the best holidays we have had, but it’s not cheap.

 Milan: Bed and breakfast di Porta Tosa was an excellent choice for our first visit to Milan.
 Excellent location with easy tram and bus access to and from both the airport and the central city.
 The room was large and airy, the breakfast was simply amazing and the hosts were extremely helpful in lots of ways from recommendations to simple assistance.